learn-co-curriculum/dsc-ordering-and-limiting/README.md

 Now, we'll talk about a SQL aggregate function, `COUNT`.

 **SQL aggregate functions** are SQL statements that retrieve minimum and maximum values from a column, sum values in a column, get the average of a column's values, or count a number of records that meet a certain conditions.
-You can learn more about the these SQL aggregators [here](http://www.sqlclauses.com/sql+aggregate+functions) and [here](http://zetcode.com/db/sqlite/select/).
+You can learn more about these SQL aggregators [here](http://www.sqlclauses.com/sql+aggregate+functions) and [here](http://zetcode.com/db/sqlite/select/).

 For now, we'll just focus on `COUNT`. `COUNT` will count the number of records that meet certain condition.
 Here's a standard SQL query using `COUNT`: